krzychb/OnlineHumidifier/A3-HTTP/readme.md

 ## Check it in Action

 After uploading openHAB configuration, you are finally ready to check it in action with [OnlineHumidifier-HTTP.ino](../A3-HTTP/OnlineHumidifier-HTTP) sketch.
 Go ahead, open the web page served by ESP module as well as openHAB user interface side by side like shown in chapter [Ground Work](#ground-work).
 Then operate hygrostat from openHAB.
 You should see all the changes reflected on ESP web page and vice versa.
-In case of issues do the troubleshooting using [external serial terminal](https://github.com/esp8266/Arduino/blob/master/doc/ota_updates/ota_updates.md#troubleshooting)  together with openHABâ€™s OSGI-Console as discussed in [previous section](../A2-openHAB#troubleshooting).
+In case of issues do the troubleshooting using [external serial terminal](https://github.com/esp8266/Arduino/blob/master/doc/ota_updates/ota_updates.md#troubleshooting)  together with openHAB’s OSGI-Console as discussed in [previous section](../A2-openHAB#troubleshooting).

 ## Conclusion

-You had a chance to compare functionality and ease of use of HTTP binding and MQTT bindings to decide which one better suit your needs.
+You had a chance to compare functionality and ease of use of HTTP and MQTT bindings to decide which one better suit your needs.

 I believe HTTP binding is a good solution for small IOT networks that consist of couple of devices.
 For bigger networks it is worth to invest extra effort to setting up MQTT broker and developing of structure of topics to quickly get to specific data.
 In return, network maintenance and expansion with new devices or type of transmitted information should be easier.
 Other cons and pros of MQTT and HTTP binding depend on how the data is exchanged between devices.
 Whether we prefer to ask each time for specific data when needed.
 Or rather we are just collecting data from numerous devices and prefer to subscribe to specific topics and wait until update arrives.